 - Terrier Poodle Mix vs. General Doodles: Terri-Poos is a specific type of Doodle with a Terrier parent, whereas “Doodle” refers to any Poodle mix.

-- Hypoallergenic Qualities: Terri-Poos typically shed less and cause fewer allergic reactions, making them suitable for allergy sufferers.
-They are great for people in search of small and large hypoallergenic dogs.
+- Low-shedding: Terri-Poos typically shed less and cause fewer allergic reactions, making them suitable for allergy sufferers.
+They are great for people in search of small and large “hypoallergenic” dogs.